Skills for A Veterinary Technician Position

 - Collect and record animals’ case histories

-These are just some of the physical tasks a veterinary technician can be expected to complete.
+These are just some of the tasks a veterinary technician can be expected to complete.

 What Skills Does a Veterinary Technician Need?

 Being a vet tech will also involve key personal skills.
-Before you consider a vet tech career, find out if you have the veterinary technician qualifications required.
-The skills below can help you become a successful vet tech.
+Before you consider a vet tech career, find out if you have these skills.
+The skills below can help you become a successful vet tech.2

-While you may know all there is to learn about animals and their health, you must know exactly how to effectively relay that information to coworkers and clients alike.
-This job is just as much about the people as it is the animals.
-It’s important to be able to explain the information about an animal’s condition in a way that others can easily understand.
+While you may know all there is to learn about animals and their health, it’s important to know exactly how to effectively relay that information to coworkers and clients alike.
+This job is just as much about the people as it is about the animals.
+It’s important for you to be able to explain the information about an animal’s condition in a way that others can easily understand.
 You also must be able to quickly respond to instructions from the supervising veterinarian.

 As a vet tech, you’re likely going to get a large amount of information thrown at you at once.
-This is why being detail-oriented is so crucial.
-You have to focus on maintaining accurate records because one tiny mistake can lead to serious injury or even death for an animal.
+This is why being detail-oriented can be helpful.
+Inaccurate records or missteps could lead to serious injury or even death for an animal.
 Even the smallest details are just as important as the big picture.

-Many pet owners think of their furry friend as an important and loved member of the family.
-Therefore, if their animal is in pain or ill, they are going to need comfort from their vet technician.
+Many pet owners think of their furry friends as important companions.
+In fact, in May 2022, 91% of American pet owners said they consider their pets to be members of their family.3 Therefore, if their animal is in pain or ill, they are going to need comfort from their vet technician.
 As a vet tech, you must be able to understand your client and empathize with them while still maintaining the ability to carry out the necessary medical duties.